liquiddesign/lqgraphi/README.md

 Query needs to extend `\LqGrAphi\Schema\BaseQuery` and mutation `\LqGrAphi\Schema\BaseMutation`.<br><br>
 These types are automatically loaded only first time when schema is created and cached.
 All other requests uses cached schema, due to that script don't need to create schema for every request and performance is not decreased.
-This approach has some limitations: Queries and mutations are not registered in container so you cant use DI.
+This approach has some limitations: Queries and mutations are not registered in container, so you cant use DI.
 All these classes will receive container as first argument.

 ### Types